 Based on the characteristics and construction of the I/O buffer itself, and the model user's simulator capability, you must decide what IBIS version of the model is most appropriate.
 Different IBIS versions, as denoted by the [IBIS Ver] keyword, support different features.
-Additionally, the checking rules used by the IBIS Golden Parser change slightly with each version.
-In general, models should use the highest [IBIS Ver] version number supported by the Golden Parser and by their simulation tools (see Validating the Model).
+Additionally, the checking rules used by IBISCHK4 change slightly with each version.
+In general, models should use the highest [IBIS Ver] version number supported by IBISCHK4 and by their simulation tools (see Validating the Model).
 Similarly, following good engineering practice, use the simplest model that will suffice.

-For standard CMOS buffers with a single stage push-pull or open drain outputs, a version 1.1 model is the starting point.
 A version 1.1 model describes a buffer using a low state and high state I-V table, along with a linear ramp that describes how fast the buffer switches between states.
+For standard CMOS buffers with a single stage push-pull or open drain outputs, a version 2.1 model is the recommended minimum.
 IBIS version 2.1 adds support for tables of V-T data, in addition to support for ECL and dual-supply buffers, ground bounce from shared power rails, differential I/O buffers, termination components, and controlled rise-time buffers.
 A version 2.1 or above model will be required if the I/O buffer has any of the following characteristics:

-- Multiple Supply Rails A version 2.1 (or higher) model is required if the buffer contains diode effects from parasitic diodes or electrostatic discharge (ESD) diodes which are referenced to a different power rail than the pullup or pulldown transistors, or if the I/O uses more than one supply (for example, a buffer whose output swings from below ground or above Vcc). - Non-Linear Output Switching Waveform A version 2.1 (or higher) model is required if the I/O buffer's output voltage vs. time waveform (its V-T waveform) when switching low-to-high or high-to-low cannot be accurately described using a linear ramp rate value.
+- Multiple Supply Rails A version 2.1 (or higher) model is required if the buffer contains diode effects from parasitic diodes or electrostatic discharge (ESD) diodes which are referenced to a different power rail than the pullup or pulldown transistors, or if the I/O uses more than one supply. - Non-Linear Output Switching Waveform A version 2.1 (or higher) model is required if the I/O buffer's output voltage versus time waveform (its V-T waveform) when switching low-to-high or high-to-low cannot be accurately described using a linear ramp rate value.
 This is the case for GTL technology, or for any buffer that uses "graduated turn on" type technology. - In addition, a version 2.1 model description is required if the model maker wishes to enable the user to perform ground bounce simulations by connecting several buffers together on a common supply rail.
 See the [Pin Mapping] keyword description below.

 IBIS version 3.2 adds support for an electrical board description format, multi-staged buffers or buffers that may use multiple I-V tables and diode transient times, among other features.
-IBIS 4.0 extends the maximum length of V-T table data, supports the inclusion of independent validation data tables and adds more parameters for expressing "databook" criteria for evaluating buffer performance.
+IBIS version 4.0 extends the maximum number of points permitted in V-T tables, supports the inclusion of independent validation data tables and adds more parameters for expressing "databook" criteria for evaluating buffer performance.

-2.1.2 Specification Model vs. Part Model
+2.1.2 Specification Model Versus Part Model

 A model can be made to represent a particular existing component or can be made as a representative encapsulation of the limits of the specification for a class of components.
-Specification vs. Part is a major factor in determining if and how much guard-banding or de-rating a model requires.
-Generally, a "spec model" is based on an existing part, then the strength and edge rate of the model is adjusted to meet the best and worst case parameters of a particular specification.
-For example, an GTL buffer model for a particular processor may give a worst case Vol of 0.4 V at 36 mA.
+Making a model appropriate for a specification versus a particular part or design is a major factor in determining if and how much guard-banding or de-rating a model requires.
+Generally, a "spec model" is based on an existing part, with the strength and edge rate of the model is adjusted to meet the best and worst case parameters of a particular specification.
+For example, a GTL buffer model for a particular processor may give a worst case Vol of 0.4 V at 36 mA.
 However, if the GTL specification allows for a worst case Vol of 0.6 V at 36 mA the model's pulldown table may be adjusted (or de-rated) to describe the specification and not just the behavior of an individual part.